Absolute vs Convective Instabilities and Front Propagation in Lipid Membrane Tubes

-In this Letter, we shed light on the aforementioned mechanisms by incorporating two often overlooked traits into our description of membrane tubes.
-First, while most studies of cylindrical membrane instabilities assume the bulk fluid viscosity is the main source of dissipation \cite{nelson-prl-1995, granek-jp2f-1995, gurin-jetp-1996, goldstein-jp-1996, powers-prl-1997, bar-ziv-prl-1997, boedec-jfm-2014, narsimhan-jfm-2015}, here we consider the intramembrane viscosity to be the primary dissipative cause.
-Second, due to the flow of lipids observed in both axons (where speeds reach up to $\sim \!\!
-10$ $\mu$m/min) \cite{dai-bpj-1995, dai-cell-1995} and membrane tethers bridging spherical vesicles \cite{Dommersnes2005}, we incorporate a base flow of lipids in our description.
-In what follows, we begin by presenting the dimensionless equation governing cylindrical membrane dynamics, from which we obtain the dispersion relation.
-We then elucidate the effects of a nonzero base flow of lipids on membrane spatiotemporal stability.
-In particular, we demonstrate the relevance of the hydrodynamic concepts of \textit{absolute} and \textit{convective} instabilities \cite{bers-briggs-baps-1963,huerre-convective} to understanding the long-time behavior of lipid membrane tubes subjected to initially localized perturbations.
-We next investigate the dynamics of how the fronts ensuing from a local perturbation invade the unperturbed membrane tube.
-We employ the so-called marginal stability criterion (MSC) \cite{Dee83, vanSaarloos89}, and corroborate our analytical results with direct simulations and a weakly nonlinear analysis of the shape evolution of an unstable tube.
-Importantly, we find both atrophied and pearled morphologies can result from a local perturbation, and our front speed calculations qualitatively agree with previous experimental measurements.
+In this Letter, we shed light on the aforementioned phenomena by incorporating two often overlooked features.
+First, while most studies of cylindrical membranes assume the bulk fluid viscosity is the main dissipative cause \cite{nelson-prl-1995, granek-jp2f-1995, gurin-jetp-1996, goldstein-jp-1996, powers-prl-1997, boedec-jfm-2014, narsimhan-jfm-2015, al-izzi-prl-2018, bar-ziv-prl-1997, boedec-pre-2013}, here we recognize the intramembrane viscosity is the primary dissipative source \footnote{Reference \cite{al-izzi-prl-2020} considered azimuthal flows in tubes with an intramembrane viscosity; such flows are not investigated here.}.
+Second, we incorporate a base flow of lipids in our description.
+With these developments, we consider (for example) the lipid flow from growth cone to soma in a growing neuron and ask: when the axon is locally perturbed, is the disturbance only amplified downstream, or does it eventually invade the entire system?
+This question is addressed by invoking the hydrodynamic concepts of \textit{absolute} and \textit{convective} instabilities \cite{bers-briggs-baps-1963, huerre-convective}, and analytically determining the critical base flow speed where the growth cone is on the verge of feeling a downstream perturbation at late times.
+We conclude by investigating the dynamics of front propagation via the marginal stability criterion (MSC) \cite{Dee83, vanSaarloos89} and a weakly nonlinear analysis of membrane shape changes.
+We find both atrophied and pearled morphologies can result from a local perturbation, and our front speed calculations qualitatively agree with past experiments.